 In 2001, the Society relocated to new offices in the Great Hall, Royal Tunbridge Wells.

-Also in 2001, the Society launched its highly competitive Smoker Annuity product which remains available for existing members.
+Also in 2001, the Society launched its successful Smoker Annuity product.

 Starting in 2003, the Society has made 7 acquisitions of portfolios of other life assurers' business.